 Currently, sediment transport is a significant problem in Lund’s Gulch Creek.
 Due to the undersize box culvert and a transition in creek slope, large quantities of gravel and cobble accumulation upstream of and within the box culvert.
 This restricts fish access into and out of the creek.
 The sediment is deposited both within the stream channel and on the adjacent park areas.
 Periodically after high flow events during the winter, the sediment gets removed from the stream system and stockpiled elsewhere in the park.
 This affects fish habitat, fish passage, and water quality during the removal.

 The confinement of the lower creek also tends to funnel sediments to the box culvert area.
 As a result, the lower reach encounters bed scour and that is problematic for fish resources in the creek.
 The proposed restoration of the lower creek can be expected to improve egg survival by widening and meandering the creek to lessen confinement and scour during high flow events.
+This restoration will also add channel complexity to the lower reach.
+The future restoration will remeander the lower creek and add instream wood.
+The anticipated remeander will widen the creek route that has been constricted by riprap and logs placed parallel to the bank to stabilize the banks.
+These structures have reduced bankfull width by approximately 50% (10 to 15 ft).
+The stream route will be determined during the proposed design work but is expected to partially remain in the current alignment to maintain benefits of existing riparian vegetation and instream wood structures.
+The future restored stream will include placement of new instream log jams and repair of existing small log jams (3-5 logs).

-This restoration will also add channel complexity to the lower reach.The riparian zone along the creek is generally in good condition.
+The riparian zone along the creek is generally in good condition.
 A relatively wide corridor of trees and shrubs occurs along much of the creek.
 However, near the creek mouth the riparian corridor is much narrower.
+The creek riparian vegetation buffer may be widened and conifer density increased, particularly in the upper end of the restoration area above where the creek will flow into the restored estuary.
+The riparian zone will provide short-term and long-term large wood recruitment to the creek.

 Also along the lower reach there is an opportunity to enhance the density and composition of the riparian corridor.
 This will provide more shade to the stream, organic material input to fuel the food web, terrestrial insects for fish to eat, and over time more wood recruitment to provide instream cover.

-The culvert and lower creek configuration also results in the area not being resilience to sea level rise and higher flow events associated with climate change.
-The problems of the undersized box culvert will be exacerbated with projected future changes to water levels and storminess.
+The culvert and lower creek configuration also results in the area not being resilient to sea level rise and higher flow events associated with climate change.
+The problems of the undersized box culvert will be exacerbated with projected future changes to sea level rise and potentially more extreme flood events within the watershed.

 Project Goals and Objectives.